NavneetKanna/blog/_posts/2025-06-18-Transformers.md

 | **Key (K)**   | What do I have?            |
 | **Value (V)** | What info can I provide?   |

 Each token in the sequence has got all 3 vectors associated with them.
 The way they are derived is by shifting them from embedding space into a query, key and value space using a linear transformation ```nn.linear(bias=False)```.
 The weights associated with this linear layer are learnt during training.
-In other words, the model tries to learn a good weight matrix that can transform the input embedding into reasonable representations of the query, key and values space.
+In other words, the model tries to learn a good weight matrix that can transform the input embedding into reasonable representations of the query, key and values space for the given dataset.

 Ok now lets try to understand what these are actually.

-Given the input, in our case, (2, 6, 3), we get the query, key and value matrix like so
+Given the input, in our case, (2, 6, 4), we get the query, key and value matrix like so

 ```python
 self.key = nn.Linear(n_embd, head_size, bias=False)